 A third way to navigate the documents is by clicking Texts then clicking Manuscripts.
 This brings up a long list of all of the documents.

 This list has some of the same metadata fields as we saw on the first manuscript page we looked at, including the archive and the town.
-You can click on a heading to sort by that field, or click on a label (as specific archive, for example) to see only documents that have that label.
+You can click on a heading to sort by that field, or click on a label (a specific archive, for example) to see only documents that have that label.
 You can also search for a particular place or type of document.
 In Figure 8, I’ve searched for “Receipt” so I see only documents which are labeled as receipts under Type of Document.

 5. Explore Cordova’s Arte

 So far, we’ve been looking at legal documents that were written in Zapotec towns.
 These handwritten documents were created by Zapotec speakers and written down by a local scribe.
 But there are also books that were written in or about Zapotec and printed by the Catholic church.
-One of these books was a grammar of Colonial Valley Zapotec published by a Spanish priest, Juan de Cordova.
+One of these books was a grammar of Colonial Valley Zapotec published by a Spanish friar, Juan de Cordova.
 The grammar is called Arte en lengua zapoteca.
 It was likely written with the help of many Zapotec people, but they are not credited.

 The Arte is very long, so it’s helpful to start by choosing a single section to look at.
 To start looking at the Arte, use the navigation bar and click on Texts, then Cordova, Arte, then Outline.